Joint Public Statement Denouncing President Donald Trump's Ban of Immigrants

 We, the Dominican Sisters of Blauvelt, along with the Dominican Sisters of Amityville, Caldwell, Hope, and Sparkill, the Dominican Sisters Conference and the Dominican Justice Promoters in the U.S., are opposed to the executive order signed by President Trump that places a ban on immigrants.
 Throughout our history, we have accompanied and served immigrant and refugee communities.
 We remain committed to welcoming refugees who come here after passing through the U.S. government’s already rigorous screening process.
 Halting or undermining the U.S. refugee resettlement program leaves vulnerable refugees, including women and children fleeing violence, in extreme danger and diminishes us all.
+President Trump’s order, which bans residents of seven Muslim-majority countries from entering the U.S. for 90 days, suspends refugee resettlement entirely for four months, and bars resettlement of Syrian refugees indefinitely.
+This is unconscionable in the face of the unprecedented global refugee crisis.
+More than 61 million people are displaced from their homes, more than at any time since World War II.
+Some 21 million are refugees; most are children who have been forced from their homes by unthinkable violence.

 While not called the “Muslim ban,” these actions focus on Muslim-majority countries, with exceptions made for Christians and non-Muslim minorities.
 Ironically, this ban does not include the home country of 15 of the 19 September 11th hijackers.
 Yet, people from Iraq, especially those who assisted our military in a destructive war, are excluded.